irinaexzellent/AGING_METAL_PROJECT/README.md

 # ABOUT PROJECT

 The project is under development.
-At the moment, dynamic creation of tables is implemented
+Dynamic creation of tables is implemented

 # TECHNOLOGIES USED